 An AKBAN martial arts practitioner maintains and develops a harmonious personal insight that binds thoughts; movements; emotions.

-This insight is bounded by practice.
+This insight is framed by practice.

 Power (AKBAN’s razor)

-A martial arts practitioner is always careful with using his powers but is especially attentive when she or he is in advantage point.
-Advantage point and the power of the martial arts practitioner stem from hers or his physical strength, martial knowledge, the cohesion of his fellow martial arts practitioners and also from other factors: money, social class etc.
+Special attention should be used when in advantage point.
+Advantage points stem from power multipliers, physical strength, martial knowledge, the cohesion of fellow practitioners and also from other factors: money, social class etc.

 Using power beyond what is necessary, corrupts and distances the martial arts practitioner from what is dear.